LiYouBioinfo/NanoMASK/README.md

 ```

 ## Acknowledgement

 The regular organ segmentation model is based on the [NanoMask](https://github.com/bowang-lab/NanoMASK).
 Thanks for the Bowang Lab for making the model publicly available!

-This customized model is based on the [nnUNet](https://github.com/MIC-DKFZ/nnUNet) framework.
+This NanoMask model is based on the [nnUNet](https://github.com/MIC-DKFZ/nnUNet) framework.
 Thanks for the nnUNet team very much!